NREL/MATBOX_Microstructure_analysis_toolbox/README.md

 ## How to cite
 If you produce results using the toolbox, or use some or parts of the algorithms contained within the toolbox, please quote them accordingly:
-* For any results produced with the toolbox, please quote: F. L. E. Usseglio-Viretta et al., MATBOX: An Open-source Microstructure Analysis Toolbox for microstructure generation, segmentation, characterization, visualization, correlation, and meshing, SoftwareX, 17, 2022, https://doi.org/10.1016/j.softx.2021.100915
+* For any results produced with the toolbox, please quote: F. L. E. Usseglio-Viretta et al., *MATBOX: An Open-source Microstructure Analysis Toolbox for microstructure generation, segmentation, characterization, visualization, correlation, and meshing*, SoftwareX, 17, 2022, https://doi.org/10.1016/j.softx.2021.100915
-* If you are generating additive phase with the energy criterion method, then please **also** quote: A. N. Mistry, K. Smith, and P. P. Mukherjee, Secondary Phase Stochastics in Lithium-Ion Battery Electrodes, ACS Appl.
+* If you are generating additive phase with the energy criterion method, then please **also** quote: A. N. Mistry, K. Smith, and P. P. Mukherjee, *Secondary Phase Stochastics in Lithium-Ion Battery Electrodes*, ACS Appl.
 Mater.
 Interfaces 10(7) pp. 6317-6326 (2018), https://doi.org/10.1021/acsami.7b17771
 * If you are calculating tortuosity factor, then please **also** quote: S.J.
 Cooper, A. Bertei, P.R.
 Shearing, J.A.
 Kilner, and N.P.
-Brandon, TauFactor: An open-source application for calculating tortuosity factors from tomographic data, SoftwareX, Volume 5, 2016, Pages 203-210, https://doi.org/10.1016/j.softx.2016.09.002
+Brandon, *TauFactor: An open-source application for calculating tortuosity factors from tomographic data*, SoftwareX, Volume 5, 2016, Pages 203-210, https://doi.org/10.1016/j.softx.2016.09.002
-* If you are generating unstructured meshes, then please **also** quote: Q. Fang and D. A. Boas, Tetrahedral Mesh Generation From Volumetric Binary and Gray-scale Images, Proceedings of IEEE International Symposium on Biomedical Imaging 2009, 2009, Pages 1142-1145, https://doi.org/10.1109/ISBI.2009.5193259
+* If you are generating unstructured meshes, then please **also** quote: Q. Fang and D. A. Boas, *Tetrahedral Mesh Generation From Volumetric Binary and Gray-scale Images*, Proceedings of IEEE International Symposium on Biomedical Imaging 2009, 2009, Pages 1142-1145, https://doi.org/10.1109/ISBI.2009.5193259

 ## What's next?
 - Re-work the characterization and correlation module.